Continuous dopaminergic stimulation (CDS) reduces the risk of motor complications when compared with levodopa or other short-acting dopamine agonists

 Continuous levodopa/carbidopa infusion

-Levodopa is rapidly and fully absorbed from the small intestine, so when taken orally, emptying of the stomach can interfere with its effectiveness.
+Levodopa is rapidly and fully absorbed from the small intestine (jejunum), so when taken orally, emptying of the stomach can interfere with its effectiveness.
 A levodopa/carbidopa gel infusion was therefore developed to deliver levodopa directly into the duodenum (small intestine) so that absorption would not be affected by gastric emptying.
-This allows a continuous and even flow of medication that can be adjusted over time according to your needs.
-It is administered by a small portable pump connected to a narrow tube which is surgically inserted into your duodenum so that it is permanently in place.
+This allows a continuous and even flow of medication that can be adjusted over time according to your individual needs.
+It is administered by a portable pump connected to a narrow tube which is surgically inserted into your stomach so that it is permanently in place.

 In clinical trials, levodopa/carbidopa infusion has been shown to be safe and effective, reducing or eliminating many symptoms and so improving quality of life1,2